mxdws/prettystatic11/posts/2020-07-14-how-to-read-excel-files-with-python-xlrd.md

 ---
 title: How To Read Excel Files With Python (xlrd)
-excerpt: If you need the power of Python to read, analyse, and crunch a large set of data from Microsoft Excel, one of the Python packages you can use to do this is xlrd
+excerpt: If you need the power of Python to read files from Microsoft Excel, so as you can analyse, and crunch a large set of data, one of the Python packages you can use to do this is xlrd
 date: 2020-07-14
 permalink: /how-to-read-excel-files-with-python-xlrd/
 author: Martin Dawson